Justin Bieber ‘Not Scared’ By Paris Jackson’s Fears For His Future Amid Selena Gomez Feud Rumors

 Paris Jackson, 18-year-old daughter of Michael Jackson, knows what it’s like to go through struggles in life.
 Now Paris is concerned about pop prince Justin Bieber, admitting that she’s scared about his future.
 But Bieber reportedly has a message for Jackson, and that’s to stop worrying about him.

 “Justin Bieber has two words for Paris Jackson: ‘don’t worry,'” according to Hollywood Life.
-Paris claims that AEG Live is linked to her father Michael’s problems, and the Biebs reportedly has responded to Paris’ concern about his own relationship with AEG Live, reported the media outlet,which cited sources revealing Justin’s response.
+Paris claims that AEG Live is linked to her father Michael’s problems, and the Biebs reportedly has responded to Paris’ concern about his own relationship with AEG Live, reported the media outlet, which cited sources revealing Justin’s response.

 Bieber, 22, is “not at all scared or overworked,” according to those insiders.